8xZebs/apacheKafka/README.md

-# Kafka Interview Demo — Runnable IntelliJ Project (No Docker)
+# Kafka — Runnable IntelliJ Project

-A small Maven project that lets you *see* every Kafka concept from your prep notes actually happen, using a plain local Kafka install — no Docker required.
+A small Maven project that lets you *see* every Kafka concept from your prep notes actually happen, using a plain local Kafka install

 ## Covers
 - Topics, partitions, keyed partitioning